Your rights if you live with your landlord

 If you have a resident landlord, you'll usually have a common law tenancy.

-A common law tenancy is covered by the agreement you make with your landlord.
+A common law tenancy is based on the agreement you make with your landlord.
 You still have rights even if you do not have a written agreement.

-If your landlord rents your home from someone else, they'll be subletting to you.
+If your landlord rents your home from someone else, they are subletting to you.
 Check your rights if you're a subtenant.

 Check if you have a resident landlord